-Workhorse vehicles are generally exempt from the car fringe benefit rules, provided the private use of that vehicle is restricted to only minor, infrequent, and irregular use.
-For example, dropping off/picking up children to school on the way to/from work.
+Workhorse vehicles are generally exempt from the car fringe benefit rules, provided they are only used for work related travel including home to work travel and private use of that vehicle is restricted to minor, infrequent and irregular use.
+For example, irregular dropping off / picking up children to school on the way to / from work.
 Where the private use is more than minor, infrequent and irregular a residual fringe benefit has been provided and there is a different method to work how much FBT is payable.